 In the aftermath of that tragic February day, friends and supporters rallied around Dawn, encouraging her to keep Henry’s dream alive.
 Out of their encouragement and support was born “Henry’s Place” — a camp established to bring amazing opportunities at no cost to youth who would normally never be able to afford to go to camp.

 The seeds of Henry’s Place were actually planted all the way back in 1986.
 That’s when a young man growing up in urban Las Vegas, Henry Prendes, went to a summer camp and forever changed his view of the world.
 His experience there helped to set the course of his life as one of love and sacrificial service and inspired his future dreams of providing similar camp experiences for youth.
 However, on that fateful day in 2006, it seemed that Henry’s dream had been ended by a criminal’s bullet, but God had a plan and even through tragedy was working a story of incredible hope.

-Perhaps most significantly, in 2016 and 2017 Henry’s Place utilized rented and donated facilities and volunteer staff to conduct week-long summer camps for disadvantaged Las Vegas youth.
-A total of 34 at-risk youth have been blessed by free camp programs to date, and the results have been phenomenal.
-That success will continue in 2018 as 32 additional youth are touched by the Henry’s Place Camp program.
-Organizationally and programmatically, Henry’s Place is ready to conduct summer long summer camp programs.
+Perhaps most significantly, beginning in 2016 Henry’s Place utilized rented and donated facilities and volunteer staff to conduct week-long summer camps for disadvantaged Las Vegas youth.
+Every year since, at-risk Las Vegas youth have been blessed by free camp programs, and the results have been phenomenal.
+Organizationally and programmatically, Henry’s Place is ready to conduct summer-long camp programs.
 The final hurdle that must be cleared is to finance and build permanent buildings at Henry’s Place.